All Episodes

 Yeah, Mark, thanks for taking my call.

-Uh Barack Obama and the Democratic Party are creating trickle-down taxation and poverty on the poor.
+Barack Obama and the Democratic Party are creating trickle-down taxation and poverty on the poor.

 And here's the reason why.

-Now, if you raise the price a hundred dollars, if everybody's gonna every person in the country has to spend a hundred dollars more.
+Now, if you raise the price $100, if everybody's going to, every person in the country has to spend $100 more, think of it this way.

-Take that person you were mentioning before, two hundred and fifty thousand dollars.
+Take that person you were mentioning before, $250,000.

-They have a hundred thousand dollars of taxation.
+They have $100,000 of taxation.

-Taxate that increase in taxation.
+That's an increase in taxation.

-That is only going to increase divide a hundred by a hundred thousand.
+That is only going to increase divide 100 by 100,000.

-Effective tax rate on the poor goes up.
+The effective tax rate on the poor goes up.

 Taxation never trickles up to the rich, it trickles down to the poor.

-That's that's an excellent point, Richie.
+That's an excellent point, Richie.

-And you know why this president doesn't understand it.
+And you know why this president doesn't understand it?

-They did some survey, fewer people in the cabinet with private sector administration than in any uh U.S. cabinet the last century.
+They did some survey, fewer people in the cabinet with private sector administration than in any U.S. cabinet the last century.

-That's how economically illiterate the President of the United States is, folks.
+That's how economically illiterate the president of the United States is, folks.

 He thinks that profit is part of your overhead.

-There's nothing in it for you if he takes those profits and sticks it in the great big bottomless pit of the Federal Treasury.
+There's nothing in it for you if he takes those profits and sticks it in the great big bottomless pit of the federal treasury.